 I got to meet one of my childhood idols, Barry McGuire (Eve of Destruction), who seemed more like an elder brother I never had than anything.
 We had some really long talks about consciousness, life and service.
 He’d become a pastor as well.
 The tour only lasted a few months until the artisan egos got in the way and money became an issue, the recovery of an investment by the road manager.
 A few months later, though, we took Glenn Yarbrough out for a spin in the same fashion, but for even a shorter span.

 I picked up a few other skills along the way, such as building websites and self-publishing.
 I managed to keep the financial flow at least supportive for the household, but the relationship began to falter after some time.
 I’d met her in a vision just before we physically met, with her coming up to me and simply saying, “Okay, are you ready to get to work?”
-Well, I’m all about ‘the work’ so I went for it we reckless abandonment in the vision.
+Well, I’m all about ‘the work’ so I went for it with reckless abandonment in the vision.
 Then we met two months later in person, an answer to a personal advertisement on AOL.

 We bonded instantly, lived and worked together for over a decade.
 Our first project together was a series of day-long multi-speaker presentations regarding at-risk students.
 We called them ‘Mission: Earth Dance,’ as we included indigenous considerations.
 We even co-taught at a charter high school while writing the Spectrum Academy business plan, in charge of the entire high school curriculum and delivery.
 We are still best friends today, examples of conscious collaborators that evolve.
 I’m honored by the friendship still.